-Immediately before the scan, you will be given an injection of a liquid dye into a vein.
-This dye is known as contrast, and it makes the pictures clearer.
+Immediately before the scan, you will be given an injection of a liquid dye, called contrast, into a vein, which makes the pictures clearer.
 The contrast may make you feel flushed or hot all over and leave a bitter taste in your mouth, and you may feel sick or feel a sudden urge to pee.
 These feelings should pass quickly, but tell someone if you feel unwell.